Level3-REST/site/doc/profiles/content.md

 ## Preflight Mixin

-The [Preflight profile](preflight.md) mixin allows a client to validate content modification before sending a payload. the client must send `Content-Length` and `Content-Type` as preflight headers.
+The [Preflight profile](preflight.md) mixin allows a client to validate content modification before sending a payload.
+The client must send `Content-Length` and `Content-Type` as preflight headers.

 ## Representation Mixin